DiffFacto: Controllable Part-Based 3D Point Cloud Generation with Cross Diffusion: Implementation Details

-Because each part style latent distribution is independent of the other, we use one prior flow network for each part.
-Each prior flow is implemented with the same architecture as \cite{dpm, pointflow}.
-Specifically, we use 14 affine coupling layers with the dimension of hidden states being $256$, identical to the dimension of part style latents.
-Following each of the layers, we apply moving batch normalization~\cite{batchnorm, neuralode}.
-Both the scaling and translation networks $F(\cdot)$ and $G(\cdot)$ are 128-256-256-128 MLPs with ReLU nonlinearity. \paragraph{Transformation Sampler} The network for transformation sampler $T_\theta$ is implemented using a self-attention-only transformer following~\cite{nichol2022point, rombach2021highresolution}.
+The network for transformation sampler $T_\theta$ is implemented using a self-attention-only transformer following~\cite{nichol2022point, rombach2021highresolution}.
 The input is $m$ tokens with each token being the concatenation of the part style latent $z_j\in \R^{256}$ and a scaled noise latent code $\lambda y\in \R^{32}$.
 The $\lambda$ parameter is class specific and controls the degree of transformation variations produced by different modes of the transformation sampler.
 For the reported models, we use $\lambda=100$ for chairs, $\lambda=50$ for airplanes and cars, and $\lambda=10$ for lamps.
 Then, each token is projected back to a $256$ dimensional vector and the part label associated with each token is added as a learnable embedding vector to the projected token.
 For the transformer architecture, we use 5 layers of multi-head self-attention followed by a feed-forward layer and layer normalization.
 Parameters can be found in \cref{tab:tau-param}.

+The output of $T_\theta$ is a three-dimensional scale and shift vector for each part style latent.
+For missing parts, we mask out its associated token during the self-attention layers.